A Knowledge Graph as a modern form of data architecture.

 • Tourism industry: improved dataset through collaborative enrichment in the Knowledge Graph.

-A Knowledge Graph is based on a coherent structure due to the integrated schemas.
+A knowledge graph is based on a standardized structure due to the integrated schemas.
 Linguistic differences between regions, because a restaurant can also be called Lokal, Gasthof, Wirtshaus, Gastwirtschaft, Speiselokal, Gastlokal etc., are absorbed by this.
 Available distributed data that has been prepared according to these specifications can be correlated with each other without any additional effort.
 Without complex interface integration, this data can be integrated into a Knowledge Graph as well as from there to various regional database systems.

 • Guests: added value through improved cross-regional data retrieval